Hydroassets Portfolio Management for Intraday Electricity Trading from a Discrete Time Stochastic Optimization Perspective: A Numerical Example

 \begin{rem}[\textbf{Algorithm Parameter Choices}] Following Blomvall and Lindberg we choose $\mu_j:= \mu_0 \exp(-j)$ for $mu_0:=10^{-12}$.
 Note that we take only one Newton step before reducing $\mu_j$.
 As soon as $\mu_j<\mu_{\text{CP}}:=10^{-16}$ we assume that we have reached the close proximity to the so called central path and continue with Newton steps up to a maximum of $100$. \end{rem}

-\begin{rem}[\textbf{Computational time of the Mathematica prototype}] On a Lenovo computer with Intel Core $i7-3740$QM CPU $@2.70$ GHz.
-Typically, it takes between $4$ and $6$ minutes to compute the pedagogical examples of Figures \ref{X1}, \ref{U1}, \ref{V1} and \ref{X2}, \ref{U2}, \ref{V2}, and between $7$ and $8$ hours to compute the realistic example for one of the optimal dispatch plans lying behind Figure \ref{Wealth}.
+\begin{rem}[\textbf{Computational time of the Mathematica prototype}] We run the prototype on a Lenovo computer with Intel Core $i7-3740$QM CPU $@2.70$ GHz.
+Typically, it takes between $4$ and $6$ minutes to compute the pedagogical examples of Figures \ref{X1}, \ref{U1}, \ref{V1} and \ref{X2}, \ref{U2}, \ref{V2} for the toy lattice parametrization specified by Table \ref{Toy_Lattice_Parametrization}, and between $7$ and $8$ hours to compute the realistic example for the lattice parametrization specified by Table \ref{Lattice_Parametrization}.
 We observe that, the more constraints are binding, the longer the computational time is.
 Since our Mathematica code is not optimized, we are confident that a reimplementation in a faster language (e.g. C) and the utilization of better hardware can drastically improve the performance. \end{rem}